chasingash/kids-art-classes/README.md

   * To ensure that everything was working properly and up to a professional startard, I conducted a number of manual tests.

   * ## Tests Conducted
+    * Navigation Menu
+      * Ensure that upon clicking, the Logo navgates back to the top of page.
+      * Ensure that all links to the different sections are funtioning as intended.
+      * Ensure that all hover effects are consistent on all buttons.
+      * Ensure that the navigation bar is fully responsive.
+      * Ensure that when clicked, all navigation links scroll smoothly to their correct section of the page.
+      * Ensure that the hamburger menu is fully funtional when clicked.
+      * ensure that the navigation is fixed in position upon scrolling down and when navigation links are selected.

+    * Home/Landing Section
+    * About Section
+    * Class Information Section
+    * Contact section
+    * Footer Section

 * ## Browser Testing